Know what a watch parasite is?

 • Contact

-There was no truer symbol of finance and business before the advent of Rolls-Royce and Pierce-Arrow automobiles than a hunting pocket watch.
+There was no truer symbol of finance and business before the advent of Rolls-Royce and Pierce-Arrow automobiles than a gold hunting pocket watch.
 On a quiet night this 120-year-old survivor can tell you of times past, during the days of Guglielmo Marconi's new wireless and William Howard Taft's presidency.
 Don't miss this piece of mechanical art made back when the phrase "Made in America" still meant something.

 Watch Description